-- 4.3.25 It is considered unlikely that the evidence base will have changed significantly, however, the most up-to-date Census statistical data relating to the percentage of Welsh-speaking population in the National Park will need to be reviewed to determine if the existing Welsh Language-Sensitive Areas require amendment and a consideration of whether the development thresholds require revision. - 4.3.26 Welsh Language Impact Assessment will also need to be considered as part of the Integrated Sustainability Appraisal for the Replacement LDP. - 4.3.27 Potential changes in other policy areas will be considered for impacts in the Welsh Language Impact Assessment.
+- 4.3.25 It is considered unlikely that the evidence base will have changed significantly, however, the most up-to-date Census statistical data relating to the percentage of Welsh-speaking population in the National Park will need to be reviewed to determine if the existing Welsh Language-Sensitive Areas require amendment and a consideration of whether the development thresholds require revision. - 4.3.26 A Welsh Language Impact Assessment will also need to be undertaken and Welsh language considerations will be integrated into the considered as part of the Integrated Sustainability Appraisal for the Replacement LDP.

+4.3.27 Potential changes in other policy areas will be considered for impacts in the Welsh Language Impact Assessment.
+The Welsh Language (Wales) Measure will be adhered to when revising the LDP.